Tools4everBV/HelloID-Conn-Prov-Target-Ultimo/README.md

 Ultimo is a flexible Enterprise Asset Management (EAM) Cloud platform with a SOAP-based web service to programmatically interact with its data.
 The HelloID target connector can create and update Ultimo-Accounts and grand permissions to Ultmio-Groups based on the connectors created in Ultimo

-Note that this connector is based on a test environment provided by Coloriet.
-At the moment of writing, the import connector does not work fully functional.
+Note that this connector is based on a test environment provided by one of our customers At the moment of writing, the import connector does not work fully functional.
 The web service now only returns a message and does not actually modifies ultimo.
 (This may cause, adjustments needed in the create and update scrip) So the code base is not fully tested.

 ---